Introduction

 -C, --filter-commands [FILE_OR_STDIN]

-: Fetches examples for commands listed in a file or from standard input.
-If no path is provided, it reads fromstdin
+Fetches examples only for commands listed in a file or from standard input.
+If no path is provided, it reads from

 Examples